qpfiffer/qpfiffer.com/wiki/mr2.markdown

 * <input disabled type="checkbox" checked />Fix Windshield Mister
     * I'm just an idiot this has worked the whole time.
 * <input disabled type="checkbox" checked/>Fix parking brake
+    * Turns out if the brake light is staying on that just means the brake fluid is low

 ## Suspension Work
 * <input disabled type="checkbox" />Strut Replacement